 By being a guest blogger on different websites.
-Of course, you need to share these articles on your companies Facebook page.
+Of course, you need to share these articles on your company’s Facebook page.

 #3 Facebook loves to have as many different types of content as possible

-Facebook is watching what types of different content is being posted and what most of their users are preferring.
+Facebook is watching what types of different content are being posted and what most of its users are preferring.
 Maybe you noticed already in your timeline that if you’re reacting more to lots of pictures you end up having more and more pictures in your timeline?

 The fact is that a lot of people within the same target audience, like the same types of content.
 However, this does not mean that if you see your audience reacting to a video on your timeline that from that moment on you should only start posting video content.
 After all, your audience could be a diverse crowd, and you want all of your fans to see your content.

 Use multiple types of content for the same post.
 You can easily create different versions of the update you want to post.
 In our case with a written article, you could think of a text post with a link, a video (which you upload directly on Facebook, and another one with a picture.